Aniket-508/indian-quotes-api/CONTRIBUTING.md

 ## Contributing quotes

 Thanks for contributing to **Indian Quotes API**!
-This project is data‑driven: all quotes live in `quotes_seed.json` and are synced to Supabase via GitHub Actions.
+This project is data‑driven: all quotes live in `quotes_seed.json` and are served directly from the JSON file.

 ### 1. Workflow overview

 - **You edit**: `quotes_seed.json`.
 - **You open a PR** with your changes.
-- After the PR is merged, a **GitHub Action** runs and upserts your changes into the Supabase database.
+- After the PR is merged, your quotes will be immediately available in the API.

-You never need direct access to Supabase to add or update quotes.
+The API serves quotes directly from the JSON file, so there's no database sync needed.

 ### 2. JSON format